khurramkhalil/color_excel/README.md

 # color_excel
-Get color infor of each cell in excel file.
+Get color info of each cell in excel file.